carpentries/instructor-training/_episodes/21-carpentries.md

 These must be arranged by the Host.
 Local instructors will be prioritized for selection, and constraints on recruitment may also be noted in the request form.

 For self-organized workshops, the host institution is responsible for all logistics and administration.
 However, if a self-organized workshop request form is submitted, The Carpentries will send links to the pre- and post- workshop survey response data to all identified Instructors and Hosts.
 You can also ask us, or reach out on our community channels, for advice!

-Be sure to submit your request in time to make use of those pre-workshop survey data.
+To request a centrally-organised workshop, register a self-organised workshop, or ask for more information on either, your [start page is here][workshops-form].
+Be sure to submit your request in time to make use of those pre-workshop survey data!

 > ## Teaching Opportunities
 >